Written by Alice McLeod on 04 / 06 / 2023

 Often the university as a whole or your specific course will offer scholarships or bursaries for things ranging from sports to academic qualities.
 This extra funding can make a huge help to your finances so it's worth applying for every penny you can.
 It's much easier to learn about these kinds of opportunities when you can ask someone directly rather than having to search around online.

 It's common that the first year is pass or fail and then your final degree is weighted with your results from the last 2 years.
-It's important you ask what percent of the marks are split across the years and how the summative assessment is done.
+It's important you ask what percent of the marks are split across the years and how the assessments are done.
 Different methods of assessment suit different people.
-If you are the person that hates exams but is great at research projects then this will affect your choices and vice versa.
+If you are a person that hates exams but is great at research projects then this will affect your choices and vice versa.
 Speak to course advisors at the open day and find out how it works for that particular course.

 Some courses allow you to take a year out in the industry in the 3rd year.
 This is a great way to get industry experience which will be hugely beneficial when it comes to job applications.
 When you're at the open day ask if it's an option on your course.
 If they say yes, ask how much assistance will they give you in organising it and what parameters there are.
 For example, if you can do it abroad or if you will be restricted to the UK.